Animals by Barry

 About

-Barry Levin has been around animals all his life.
+A Connecticut artist, Barry Levin has been around animals all his life.
 Since a very young age he has been breeding and caring for many types of animals.

 He received a BA in “biology and art for medical illustration” from Hartwick College.

 Barry drifted away from his art and became involved in the printing field.
-He recently returned to painting highly detailed wildlife and animals.
+He returned to painting highly detailed wildlife and animals.
 The colors are vibrant and alive.
 His style developed into what Barry calls “hyper-realistic.”

 Solo shows include: Atria Darien, Bridgeport Discovery Museum, Westport Library, Brendan’s 101, Earthplace, Richter House, Greenwich Audubon Center, New Canaan Nature Center, Webster Bank, Max’s, Hartwick College